 Final thought

-Persian is one of many overlooked but a richly important language of the 21st century.
-Since very few people speak fluently in India, those with proficiency in the language are highly sought out by employers with interests in the region.
+Persian is one of many overlooked but richly essential languages of the 21st century.
+Since very few people speak fluently in India, employers with interests in the region highly seek out those with proficiency in the language.

 Learning how to speak the Persian language is taking advantage of the continuous growth of the global economy.